 So, my dear friends, I have done the hard (ok, not so hard but fairly enjoyable) work of sifting my way through the courses specific to urban sketching and selecting the best (in my humble opinion) few.
 That way you can get started right away!

 If you are not yet a member of Skillshare, you can join for free and there will be a few courses available to you (such as my bonus pick at the end of the post) however, to unlock the rest, you will need to upgrade to a Premium account, which at the time of writing is US$15 a month (if you pay monthly).

-You can get 2 whole months of Premium for FREE if you follow this link.
+You can get a trial of Premium membership for FREE if you follow this link.
 It’s an affiliate link and I get a couple of bucks if you sign up, even for a free trial 🙂

 Top 5 Skillshare Courses on Urban Sketching